peytonagher/peytonagher.github.io/README.md

 to do:

-- media queries
+- fix media queries
+	- right margin on proj descriptions
+	- left margin on resume page
-- add more projects
+- add more projects & screenshots
 - snake leaderboard & konami code